oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 }
 ```

-[Region identifier][oci_identifier] in OCI are provided either in a long format that includes the AD, like *eu-frankfurt-1* or as simple three letter key, like *FRA*.
-Even though HCL is a templating language, [expressions][tf_expression] allow to use [scripts][tf_script] as primitives.
-We use this functionality in a [local block][tf_locals] to construct the right input format.
+[Region identifiers][oci_identifier] in OCI are provided either in a long format that includes the AD (e.g., *eu-frankfurt-1*) or as a simple three-letter key (e.g., *FRA*.)
+Even though HCL is a templating language, [expressions][tf_expression] allow us to use [scripts][tf_script] as primitives.
+We use this functionality in a [local block][tf_locals] to construct the right input format:

 ```terraform
 # Get the list of regions
 data "oci_identity_regions" "global" { }
 ```

-The `oci_identity_tenancy` block in setting.tf delivers the home-region key that we match with the long format in [map][oci_regionmap] that contains all OCI regions.
-The map is retrieved "global" data block.
+The `oci_identity_tenancy` block in `setting.tf` delivers the home-region key that we match with the long format in [map][oci_regionmap] that contains all OCI regions.
+The map is retrieved as a "global" data block.
 The result is an identifier we can use as argument in the provider block.

 ## Terraform Workflow

-Executing a build plan is reflected in a sequence of terraform commands to validates block definitions, to quantify and to provision the required resources.
+Executing a build plan is reflected in a sequence of terraform commands which validate block definitions and quantify and provision the required resources.
 The steps in the Terraform workflow are closely related to the lifecycle of resources on cloud platforms.
-These steps are orchestrator-agnostic, the commands are valid to create, update, and destroy resources on any given orchestrator.
+As you recall from earlier, these steps are orchestrator-agnostic, meaning that the commands are valid for creating, updating, and destroying resources on any given orchestrator.

 {% imgx aligncenter assets/workflow.png "Initial Command Sequence" %}

+### `validate`

-Before executing terraform commands, we validate the HCL and JSON syntax. `Terraform validate` is a parser that checks the synthax structure for obvious errors.
+Before executing terraform commands, we validate the HCL and JSON syntax. `Terraform validate` is a parser that checks the syntax structure for obvious errors:

 ```console
 terraform validate
 ```

+### `init`

-When the code is error free, we run the `init` command that instructs terraform to check and load the referenced service provider plug-ins from the [provider registry][tf_provider] and store the plugin in the `.terraform` sub directory.
-Third party service provider can be added by defining additional provider blocks.
+When the code is error free, we run the `init` command to instruct terraform to check and load the referenced service provider plug-ins from the [provider registry][tf_provider] and store the plugin in the `.terraform` sub directory.
+Third party service providers can be added by defining additional provider blocks:

 ```console
 terraform init
 ```

+### `plan`

-After that we run a plan command to check the list of resource changes before executing a deployment plan.
-The plan command indicates which resources will be created, updated or deleted in order to adjust the current architecture to match the desired architecture.
-The `-out config.tfplan` extension instructs terraform to store the excution plan for a later apply.
+After that, we run a `plan` command to check the list of resource changes before executing a deployment plan.
+The `plan` command indicates which resources will be created, updated, or deleted in order to adjust the current architecture to match the desired architecture.
+The `-out config.tfplan` extension instructs terraform to store the execution plan for a later `apply`:

 ```console
 terraform plan -var tenancy_ocid=$OCI_TENANCY -out config.tfplan
 ```

+### `apply`

-The apply command executes the script.
-We are not provisioning any resources yet and use the -auto-approve flag to skip the explicit confirmation.
+The `apply` command executes the script.
+We are not provisioning any resources yet and so use the `-auto-approve` flag to skip the explicit confirmation:

 ```console
 terraform apply "config.tfplan" -auto-approve
 ```

-Executing the script instructs Terraform to provision the required resources and to return the output varaibles in the shell.
+Executing the script instructs Terraform to provision the required resources and to return the output variables in the shell.
 Once confirmed, it takes a few seconds to complete the creation of the resources on OCI.
 The completion of the command is indicated with the output messages.

 ## State Management

-Terraform is a state-aware deployment tool, it generates a file with the `apply` command that reflects the deployment status.
+Terraform is a state-aware deployment tool, meaning it generates a file with the `apply` command that reflects the deployment status.
 The state file allows operators to track the current state of their resources.
 State information is maintained in syntax similar to JSON.
-The file is located in a hidden folder **.terraform/terraform.tfstate**.
-Editing the state file directly is not recommended.
+The file is located in a hidden folder **`.terraform/terraform.tfstate`**.
+Editing the state file directly is *not* recommended.

 ```console
 cat ~/training/terraform.tfstate
 ```

 This file captures terraform the results of every deployment process.
 State awareness sets Terraform apart from most configuration management systems used for cloud deployments, because it allows for "declarative" deployments.
-The admin only defines the desired architecture in the build plan and when terrafrom is executed, the programm automatically determines the difference between the as-is- and to-be architecture and deploys or destroys the required resources.
+The admin only defines the desired architecture in the build plan and when Terrafrom is executed, the program automatically determines the difference between the as-is and to-be architecture, either deploying or destroying the required resources.

+**`Terraform.tfstate` file example:**

 ```terraform
 # Terraform.tfstate file example